alirezarahmani/myhammer/README.md

 I create a docker file and set-up environment for you to run this project easily.
 The only thing you should do is just run `./build.sh` in root of project.
 It may take a short time to download docker images.
+After the progress finished. run database commands :
+  - `docker-compose exec worker php vendor/bin/phinx migrate`
+  - `docker-compose exec worker php vendor/bin/phinx seed:run`

-After the progress finished. just try `localhost:81` and There you are.
+Now just try `localhost:81` and There you are.

 My Assumptions:
 ---
 - I assume the form in pdf file is for customers that can demand a job (or a action) to be done by some experts and some experts can see the demands related to their profession and accept to do it.